Good Works

 How You Can Help

-Our nonprofit is constantly looking for deeds, diaries, hand drawn maps, handwritten documents and books, indentures, ledgers, original artwork, personal letters, negatives, photographs, unpublished genealogical information, as well as other unique items that help illustrate Bucks County's rich cultural heritage.
+Our nonprofit is constantly looking for unique items that help illustrate Bucks County's rich cultural heritage.

 Bucks County Cultural Society appreciates all requests to donate items to our collections.
 However, due to limited space, we cannot accommodate every request.
 For this reason we can only accept unsolicited correspondence and financial donations via mail and not unsolicited donations of physical items.